 Laura met Melinda Metz at work, where they bonded while trudging up and down the stairs between their offices (in a really gorgeous pre-war building in the Flatiron district, with wide marble steps and fancy carved banisters.
 Best stairwell ever.)
 They worked on many Fear Street books together and discovered their mutual love of supernatural creatures and TV.
 So when Laura moved on to another company and was developing a series about aliens in high school, it was pretty obvious to her who should write it.
 The Roswell High books were easy to edit, because by then she and Melinda had basically only one brain between them.

 After Roswell High was turned into the late, great TV series Roswell, Laura and Melinda moved to Los Angeles to work as writers on the show.
-They also wrote a couple of pilots for Fox and were staff writers on the show 1-800-Missing (which was also based on a supernatural-themed YA book, but this time not one they wrote.)
+They also wrote a couple of pilots and were staff writers on the show 1-800-Missing (which was also based on a supernatural-themed YA book, but this time not one they wrote.)

 Laura has written more than thirty books for kids and teens, and estimates that 85% of them involve the supernatural in some way.
 Sadly, in life, she has never met a vampire or a werewolf or even a run-of-the-mill ghost.
 (Her husband, annoyingly, can feel exactly where the ghost is in every supposedly haunted house they enter.
 It's very unfair.)